-The Master of Arts in Biblical Counseling is designed to prepare students for a ministry of biblical counseling to individuals, couples, and families in a congregational, denominational agency, counseling center, or missions setting.
-The degree is designed for non-pastoral staff members and other church leaders who seek to do a significant amount of counseling from the framework of a biblical counseling model.
-The degree blends academic and classroom preparation with practical training in a ministry setting.
+The Master of Arts in Biblical Counseling and Practical Theology is designed to prepare students for a ministry of biblical counseling to individuals, couples, and families so that they are able to understand and address from a biblical framework the troubles people face.
+This practiced skill set will enhance the work of personal ministry in a variety of settings, including churches, organizations, counseling centers and practices, and missions agencies.
+The degree is designed for non-pastoral staff members and other church leaders who seek to do a significant amount of work with people in discipleship and care settings.
+The degree blends academic preparation with practical training in a ministry setting.

-- Biblical counseling - Marriage and family ministry
+- Biblical counseling - · Marriage and family ministry